 Yes, this is mildly spicy.
 But don’t worry, it’s also packed with delicious flavour and aroma.
 You can easily adjust the heat by adding more or less chilli powder.

-In my home, we love this mankyo masala with pav for an easy dinner.
-Or serve it with steamed rice, poi (Goan bread) or chapati.
-Don't forget a fresh salad like cucumber-tomato salad or lime wedges on the side to complete the meal.
+In my home, we serve it with pav for an easy dinner.
+You can also serve it with steamed rice, poi (Goan bread), or chapati.
+Don't forget a fresh salad like this cucumber-tomato salad or lime wedges on the side to complete the meal.

 Recipe Card